I had high hopes the first time I took a girlfriend camping.

 I use the tepee method of starting a campfire.
 Place tinder (dry leaves, small sticks and/or crumpled newspaper) in the center of a tepee of kindling (larger dry sticks).
 Light the tinder and blow on it to provide oxygen.
 You can fan the air with a paper plate to speed things up.
 Wait until the fire is really going before adding larger logs so that you do not smother the fire before it is hot enough.

 Most established campsites sell firewood (they do not want you bringing off-site wood as it may carry unwanted insects).
-If you are bringing your own, choose a hardwood like oak, cedar or citrus as they burn slow and hot.
+If you are bringing your own, choose something like cedar, or a hardwood like oak, or citrus as they burn slow and hot.

 Because there is nothing less sexy than the man who burns down the forest, make sure to use the fire ring provided and put out your campfire with a bucket of water.

 4. Your Tent is Your Castle, Treat it Like One

 If you have camped you have seen it too: confounded guys awkwardly fiddling with tent poles and looking for “those damn directions.”
 If you have a new tent or haven’t pitched yours for a while, do a test run at home before the trip.
 This helps you ensure you have all of your pieces.
 Pitching the tent is always the first thing I do at my campsite.
 It may seem obvious, but it is much easier to pitch a tent during the day than when it’s pitch black outside and you can’t see your hand in front of your face.

 Keep in mind that your tent will serve as your changing room and private space.
 You may not have any issues with public nudity but your girlfriend probably does.
 Use the rainfly and ensure that she has privacy inside.